 Casual Search Algorithms

-This section will review casual search algorithms, and how they may be applied to data collected from HR.
 Causal search algorithms, as defined by Malinsky and Danks (2017) are used to investigate hypothesis-based relationships between variables for example A and B based on the context of event C. They go on to explain that causal search algorithms are exactly the same as other better known analysis methods such as regression, the main difference being that assumption that results can be expressed as a causal graph such as a DAG (Malinsky and Danks, 2018).
 The benefit of using causal search algorithms is they help explain questions like ‘what makes a person intelligent’ by displaying all possible connections between subjects such as math, logic and writing test scores, leaving the analyst to select the best model based on the data and their own experience (Malinsky and Danks, 2018).

 As expected, when applying causal search algorithms, there are a myriad of implementations possible, and some of these are detailed in the following sections.
 However, it would be helpful to understand the data preparation process that is recommended by Malinsky et al to help specifically with causal search algorithms.
 The first step is to assume that variables are ‘semantically independent’, i.e that they are capable of being manipulated independently.
 Therefore, it is important to remove any unnecessary or redundant variables before beginning analysis.
 The second step / assumption is that variable is continuous or categorical in nature, therefore any mixed datasets should be ‘cleaned’ and with the recommendation that values be placed within a scale to minimise any potential bias that could occur in the results.
 The third step is ensuring that any proxy or estimated values are as accurate as possible and of a single unobserved causal factor.
 The fourth step is to consider the timeframe that the data collected represents - is it month by month / day by day etc as the analyst must be able to outline if the measurement are for the same individual or for different ones over time.
 Finally, the fifth step is for the analyst to consider their own knowledge of potential causal relationships (Malinsky and Danks, 2018).